A Schwarz-Jack lemma, circularly symmetric domains and numerical ranges: Acknowledgements

-Part of this work has been done while A.M.~and O.R.~ were visiting Universit\'e Laval, supported by a grant from the Simons Foundation.
+Part of this work was done while A.M.~and O.R.~ were visiting Universit\'e Laval, supported by a grant from the Simons Foundation.
 They express their thanks for the wonderful atmosphere they experienced there.